GAMS-dev/gamspy/docs/user/advanced/external_equations.rst

 function like :math:`y = sin(x)`.

-Here is an example, how an external equation is defined:
+Here is an example of how an external equation is defined:

 .. code-block:: python